Collect the Data You Need...Before You Need It

 • June 28, 2023

-Administrators have a unique challenge of making sure the information reviewers need to properly assess each proposal is gathered during the application submission process.
-They are usually also the ones assigning reviewers and subject matter experts to specific proposals.
-In terms of designing your data collection process, it is often best to work backwards from the end.
-Administrators can save valuable time by asking applicants upfront for information they may need later in the review process.
-Here are some data points to consider collecting:
+Administrators have the important task of ensuring that reviewers have all the information they need to properly evaluate each proposal during the application submission process.
+They're also the ones who match reviewers and subject matter experts to specific proposals.
+When it comes to designing your data collection process, it's often helpful to start with the end in mind.
+Administrators can save a lot of time by asking applicants upfront for the information that might be needed later in the review process.

-• Co-applicants - Who else worked on this proposal?
-Gathering data on collaborators can be useful to avoid reviewers from the same department (or worse, from their own application).
+Who else teamed up on this proposal?
+Collecting information about collaborators is handy to prevent reviewers from the same department (or even their own project) from evaluating it.

-Bottom line: Look at your review process and ask: “Will our reviewers be able to evaluate the criteria we’ve asked them based on the current application components?”
-If the answer is “No”, return to the application form and add fields or file uploads to make sure reviewers will have all the information they need.
-The questions on the application form should relate to the scoring rubric you have established.
-Add instructions for applicants to clarify how each section should be completed.
-Spending a little extra time on these refining details will reduce questions and emails once the submission and review processes are under way.
+Take a moment to review your process and ask yourself: "Can our reviewers easily evaluate the criteria we've set with the current application components?"
+If the answer is "No," it's time to revisit the application form and add any necessary fields or file uploads to ensure reviewers have everything they need.
+Make sure the questions on the application form align with your scoring rubric.
+Also, include clear instructions for applicants on how to complete each section.
+Investing a little extra time in these details now will save you from a flood of questions and emails once the submission and review processes kick off.

 More Blog Posts